huukhanhnguyen/event-notifier/README.md

 # event-notifier

-A minimal event system built on the [Subscriber Controlled Cleanup (SCC) Pattern](https://github.com/huukhanhnguyen/scc-pattern),
+A minimal event system built on the [Self Release Pattern](https://github.com/huukhanhnguyen/self-release-pattern),
 which empowers listeners to handle their own cleanup automatically.

 ## Install